Abishekmoorthy/Iot_Security_Enhancements/README.md

-# IoT Security: A Comparative Study of Traditional and Blockchain-Based Security Measures
+# 🚀IoT Security: A Comparative Study of Traditional and Blockchain-Based Security Measures

 ## Project Overview
 IoT devices face numerous security challenges, including data breaches and privacy risks.
 Traditional security methods often lack scalability and reliability, while blockchain offers a decentralized and secure alternative.
 This project evaluates and compares traditional and blockchain-based security measures to determine the optimal solution for IoT systems.